 How to Be Karma Proactive and Earn Karmic Points

-Now that you know how karma really works, why it benefits you, and how to avoid karmic traps, I encourage you to actively practice karma for your own personal growth.
+Now that you know the karma definition, how karma really works, why it benefits you, and how to avoid karmic traps, I encourage you to actively practice karma for your own personal growth.
 You can go big and volunteer or you can microdose.

 Volunteerism is a definite way of building your karmic points in life because you’re there to help people for the right reasons.
 If you feel called to do something for your community and environment, get involved as soon as possible.